banool/aptos-tontine/README.md

 Organizing a tontine on-chain has a variety of interesting properties, be them advantages or disadvantages:
 - In traditional tontines it is difficult to devise a mechanism where the funds can only be retrieved once one member remains.
 This is easily enforced on chain.
 - Aptos accounts need not necessarily be owned by a single individual.
 To avoid [wrench attacks](https://www.explainxkcd.com/wiki/index.php/538:_Security) they may use a multisigner account, either shared with other individuals, or just sharded in a way that makes it hard for another party to get the full key.
 - Aptos accounts do not strictly map to a single indvidiual (though a custodial [DID](https://www.w3.org/TR/did-core/) solution might).
 This has interesting implications.
 For example, a tontine could theoretically outlast generations, with accounts being handed down throughout time.

+Make sure you understand these properties before taking part in a tontine organized through this Move module.

 ## Tontine lifecycle
 A tontine using this Move module works like this.